elton-okawa/kafka-study/README.md

 ### Not defining message's key

-When a message's key is not defined, they'll be distributed by default in a round robin manner
+When a message's key is not defined, they'll be distributed between partitions in a round robin manner by default.

 ### Defining message's key